hiciefte/translate-java-property-files/README.md

 docker compose run --rm translator
 ```

 **NOTE FOR MACOS USERS:** Due to a known issue with how Docker for Mac handles volume mounts for SSH keys, the final step of the script (`git push` and creating a pull request) will fail with a "Permission denied" error.
 However, the entire translation and validation process will run successfully.
 You can inspect the results and logs locally.
 The automated PR creation is intended to be run on the server.
+See the **[Local Development Guide](./docs/how-to-run-locally.md)** for more details.

 If you need to test the full Git workflow locally on a Mac, please use the "Legacy Python Script" method below, which uses your local Git and SSH setup directly.